By Dr. Wendy Levinson

 As clinicians, we’re bound by professionalism and our ethical responsibilities to do no harm, and to do what we can to address the pain and suffering of our patients.
 When powerful pain-relieving opioid medications were introduced a few decades ago, they seemed to be a way to do both.

 We now know that the marketing of these powerful medications for chronic pain was not based on sound scientific evidence.
 We also know that the potential for developing physical dependence, addiction and misuse is significant, and considerably higher than once appreciated.
 We’re now in the midst of a public health crisis, where an increasing number of Canadians are experiencing overdoses or dying from opioids each year.

-A recent report estimates that in Ontario alone, people filled more than nine million prescriptions for opioids in 2015-16.
+One report estimates that, in Ontario alone, people filled more than nine million prescriptions for opioids in 2015-16.
 That’s an increase of half a million prescriptions from three years earlier.

 As a profession, we hold a responsibility to be part of the solution and start to turn the tide.
 This is a complex issue and there are no simple solutions.